Munich: Christkindlmarkt

-Cultural history trails and bicycle routes

-Since 2001, historically interesting places in Munich can be explored via the cultural history trails (KulturGeschichtsPfade).
-Sign-posted cycle routes are the Outer Äußere Radlring (outer cycle route) and the RadlRing München.
+The Munich Christkindlmarkt started to evolve in the 14th century.
+The German Christkindlmarkt reached the desired accomplishment in the 17th century in Nuremberg.

 Cuisine and culinary specialities

 The Munich cuisine contributes to the Bavarian cuisine.
-Munich Weisswurst ("white sausage", German: Münchner Weißwurst) was invented here in 1857.
+Munich Weißwurst ("white sausage", German: Münchner Weißwurst) was invented here in 1857.
 It is a Munich speciality.
-Traditionally eaten only before noon – a tradition dating to a time before refrigerators – these morsels are often served with sweet mustard and freshly baked pretzels.
+Traditionally Weißwurst is served in pubs before noon and is served with sweet mustard and freshly baked pretzels.

-Munich offers 11 restaurants that have been awarded one or more Michelin stars in the Michelin Guide of 2021.
+Munich has 11 restaurants that have been awarded one or more Michelin Guide stars in 2021.